 Great for: Sightseeing & Adventuring

 Possibly one of the most famous beaches of the Bahamas, thanks to Instagram.
 You might’ve already seen those pigs that live on an island and live a better life than you and I combined.
 Yup, they live on, you guessed it… Pig Beach.
 To access, you’re going to have to book a private charter, but it’s well worth it.
-There’s several myths how the pigs got on the island, but the most common is that a group of sailors dropped them off on the island and planned to return to cook them.
+There are several myths about how the pigs got on the island, but the most common is that a group of sailors dropped them off on the island and planned to return to cook them.
 Another is that there was a nearby shipwreck and the pigs swam ashore.
 If you’re looking for that classic Instagram photo that will make all your friends jealous – this is the beach.

 Pink Sands Beach